kohrVid/JSTraversal/README.md

 == TODO

-1. Add a shape (of type box) to the X3D scene
+1. Add a shape (of type box) to the X3D scene using Javascript functions

-2. Refactor your code so that rather than adding a shape to the scene, we append the shape to a <Transform> element, with the "translation" attribute set to x, y, z coordinates, e.g.
+2. Refactor your code so that rather than adding a shape to the scene, we append the shape to a <transform> element, with the "translation" attribute set to x, y, z coordinates, e.g.
 <transform translation="1 2 3"></transform>
 And then add the transform to the scene.
 Observe the results!

-3. Refactor your addShape function, so that we can pass a string, either 'box', 'cone', 'sphere'
+3. Refactor your addShape function, so that we can pass a string called shape

-4. Add a switch statement so that we can console.log each of the arguments passed
+4. Add a switch statement so that we detect one of 'box', 'cone', 'sphere'

 5. Add code to your switch, so that you create either a box,\
 cone or sphere depending on the argument passsed, and add it